Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - Site includes a main dropdown menu and also scroll navigation arrows on home page.
 - Navigation menu is fixed so is always visible to the user.
-- Button to start game easy to access.

 ![Navigation](assets/images/readme/US1-1.png)

-2. **An enjoyable, interactive quiz to play which also aims to develop their knowledge on Britain**
+2. **An enjoyable, interactive quiz to play which also aims to develop the users knowledge on Britain**

 - An interactive quiz with questions based on Britain.